idriss-crypto/send-core/readme.md

 Which is a simple link to:
 https://www.idriss.xyz/tip?recipient=0x5ABca791C22E7f99237fCC04639E094Ffa0cCce9&identifier=%40IDriss_xyz&tippingValue=1&network=Polygon&token=MATIC

+Exchange the recipient parameter with your address before adding it.

-If you want, you can ommit some parameters, so user will be able to choose it, for example:
+If you want, you can omit some parameters.
+A user will then be able to choose the configuration.
+For example:

 https://www.idriss.xyz/tip?recipient=0x5ABca791C22E7f99237fCC04639E094Ffa0cCce9&identifier=%40IDriss_xyz

-Will allows user to choose what token and how much he want to pay.
+will allow users to choose what token they want to pay in and how much they would like to send.

-You can also provide no parameters, the user will se page, that allows him to type receiver address.
+You can also provide no parameters at all.
+The user will be asked to input the receiver's IDriss first.

 https://www.idriss.xyz/tip

 ## Version 2 - moderate

-You can load our JavaScript library and run some code, that will show payment popup inside your website.
-For example
+You can load this JavaScript library and run some code that will show the payment popup wherever you wish on your website.

+In code:

 ```html